mansellrace/comelit-esphome/README.md

 ## [External component docs](components/README.md)

 ## First set-up
-Prerequisite: Home assistant and esphome add-on installed
+Prerequisite: Home Assistant and "ESPHome Device Compiler" add-on installed
+- Connect the pcb to the bus.
+A wifi network called comelit-default will appear.
+Connect and open the browser, a page will pop up that allows you to set up your wifi network.
+If it does not open go [here](http://192.168.4.1)
+- After configuring wifi go [here](http://comelit-default.local/).
+There you will find a log where you can view the commands received from the bus and you will find a button that launches command 16 with address 1, in most cases it will already be able to open the main gate.
+Try pressing a button on your intercom, on the log you will get what command and what address it generated.
+Make a note of the address, you will need it later.
+- Open your ESPHome Device Compiler page.
+Create a new device, press skip, select esp8266, press skip, press edit on the newly created device.
-- Connect the wemos to the pc and add it to your esphome configuration.
-Add the following lines to the configuration file at the bottom and then reinstall the firmware:
+Add the following lines to the configuration file at the bottom:

       external_components:
         - source: github://mansellrace/comelit-esphome

       comelit_intercom:

-- Connect the pcb to the bus and observe the esphome log.
-You should see the commands coming through the bus.
-Try commanding the outside door to open, you will find out what the address of your intercom is.
 - There are two ways to receive commands, by event or by binary sensor.
   - For the standard configuration, a home assistant event is generated for each command received.
-You can intercept this event to trigger an automation.
+If you want to use events you don't have to add anything now.
+You can intercept this event directly on home assistant to trigger an automation.
 [More information here](components/README.md#event)
-  - You can create a binary sensor that goes to on whenever a particular combination of command and address is received.
-[More information here](components/README.md#binary-sensor)
+  - You can create a binary sensor that goes to "on" whenever a particular combination of command and address is received.
+The address is what you discovered in the previous step [More information here](components/README.md#binary-sensor)

+      Example of binary sensor config:

+        binary_sensor:
+          - platform: comelit_intercom
+            address: 10  <- Insert your address here

 - Transmission of commands can be via home assistant service or via button entity.
 [More information here](components/README.md#transmit-a-command)

+  Example of a button that opens the main door.

+      button:
+        - platform: template
+          name: Open Door
+          on_press:
+            - comelit_intercom.send:
+                command: 16
+                address: 1

+- Press “Install,” then “Manual Download.”
+A .bin file will be generated; the process may take a few minutes.
+- Go [here](http://comelit-default.local/) and upload the bin file as an ota update.
+- Home Assistant will find the new device you created automatically.
+If you need to change anything in the code, you can now install the new firmware directly from ESPHome Device Compiler by pressing install -> Wirelessly
+- Have fun!

 ## Commands description